cockroachdb/docs/v2.1/admin-ui-hardware-dashboard.md

 - In the cluster view, the graph shows the amount of CPU resources used by the CockroachDB process across all nodes.

 {{site.data.alerts.callout_info}}
 For multi-core systems, the user CPU percent can be greater than 100%.
 Full utilization of one core is considered as 100% CPU usage.
-If you have n cores, then the user CPU Percent can range from 0% (indicating an idle system) to (n*100)% (indicating full utilization).
+If you have n cores, then the user CPU percent can range from 0% (indicating an idle system) to (n*100)% (indicating full utilization).
 {{site.data.alerts.end}}

 ## System CPU Percent